HiroFujisame/Nend-Sudes/README.md

 ---

 24/mar/2021 - Three of my female friends wanted to hang out with me this week..
-I feel so requested :3 I'm not breaking the quarantine yet tho!!
+I feel so requested :3 I'm not breaking the quarantine yet tho!